no collateral required*

 The amount of paperwork required for the application depends on your chosen product.
-For most products, funds can be approved and distributed in up to three business days.
+For most loans and lines of credit, funds can be approved and distributed in up to three business days.
 Here’s how to apply:

 Step 1: Choose the Right Product

-The first step is choosing the most sensible solution to the problem at hand.
-This should require a decent amount of research, as each product is designed for different types of expenses and cash flow cycles.
+The first step is choosing the most sensible loan terms for the problem at hand.
+This should require a decent amount of research, as each loan program is designed for different types of expenses and cash flow cycles.
 Are you looking to cover a short-term or long-term cost?
 Is demand expected to increase or decrease in the coming months?

 Step 2: Gather Your Documents

-Here are the documents and information required for Medical Practice Business Loans:
+Here are the documents and information required for medical practice loans:

 - Driver’s license